styler00dollar/VSGAN-tensorrt-docker/README.md

 # VSGAN-tensorrt-docker

 Using image super resolution models with vapoursynth and speeding them up with TensorRT.
 Using [NVIDIA/Torch-TensorRT](https://github.com/NVIDIA/Torch-TensorRT) combined with [rlaphoenix/VSGAN](https://github.com/rlaphoenix/VSGAN).
+This repo makes the usage of tiling and ESRGAN models very easy.
+Models can be found on the [wiki page](https://upscale.wiki/wiki/Model_Database).
+Further model architectures are planned to be added later on.

 Usage: